Should You Refinance Your Mortgage?

 The docs you need are similar to the paperwork you need for a single-family home.

-Here’s what you should put together:
+Here's what we should put together:

-• One or two month pay stubs
+- One or two-month pay stubs

-• 2 years of W-2s
+- Two years of W-2s

-• Federal tax returns
+- Federal tax returns

-• Two months of bank statements
+- Two months of bank statements

-• Copy of your insurance policy
+- Copy of your insurance policy

-• A recent mortgage statement
+- A recent mortgage statement

-• A list of all outstanding debts such as car or student loans.
+- A list of all outstanding debts, such as car or student loans.

 Apply for a Refinance with 3 to 5 Lenders